magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_modal.md

 **Default value**: 45

 ### `responsive` {#modal_responsive}
 Turn popup modal window to slide panel on small screens.
-Available if the `type` option is set to `modal`.
+Available if the type option is set to 'popup'.

 **Type**: Boolean